Protect your Next.js API routes with middleware

 Photo by James Sutton / Unsplash

-An extension of this feature is the support of middleware in a Next.js application.
-A middleware is a function that sits in front of your application routes.
-It is executed before the request reaches the business logic associated with a route.
+The Next.js API middleware is a function that sits in front of your application routes.
+It is executed before the request reaches the business logic associated with the Next.js API route.

 • Detects the user language and redirects to the appropriate page.

-In this post, we will see how to protect our API routes using the middleware.
+In this post, we will see how to protect Next.js API routes using the Edge middleware.

 The use case

-The picture below shows the available API routes on a Next.js application with the restriction we want to apply:
+The picture below shows the available API routes on a Next.js application with the access control we want to apply:

-With a library like Next Auth, you can handle this case, but one of the concerns is that you will have to add the authorization check on each route.
-With the middleware, you will do it in one place, and it works for all the routes.
+You can handle this case with a library like Next Auth, but one concern is that you must add the authorization check on each route.
+With the Next.js API middleware, you will do it in one place, and it works for all the routes.

 Setup the project